 The award winning Haverfordwest Farmers' Market is held on the riverside every Friday.
 Produce includes fresh fish, crabs & lobster, organic meat and vegetables, artisan cheeses and traditional-recipe cakes.

-There is food and drink to suit most tastes including Casa Maria deli which specialises in Spanish food, wine and tapas; or head out of town to Hilton Court Gardens and Crafts at Roch, where the Gardener's Restaurant or tea room offer a selection of meals and snacks in tranquil surroundings.
+Head out of town to Hilton Court Gardens and Crafts at Roch, where the Gardener's Restaurant or tea room offer a selection of meals and snacks in tranquil surroundings.